 Narrative by Vilasini Kumar.

-As part of our blog series on Team-Stories, meet Steward Kharpuri, a Team Leader in the Accounts division of Chillibreeze.
+As part of our blog series on Team–Stories, meet Steward Kharpuri, a Team Leader in the Finance division of Chillibreeze.
 He is one of the youngest employees of Chillibreeze and what strikes you when you meet him is his cheerful nature and a ready to smile personality is a pleasure to work with in the team.
-But looking at him you may need to be reminded that he shoulders very important accounts related responsibilities.
-He is in-charge of maintaining internal accounts, dealing with outside agencies like the Tax authorities, Provident Commissioner, Chartered Accountant and lots more.
+But looking at him you may need to be reminded that he shoulders very important Finance related responsibilities.
+He is in–charge of maintaining internal accounts, dealing with outside agencies like the Tax authorities, Provident Commissioner, Chartered Accountant and lots more.